-- Use Load Balancer - Assign a DNS Name for the GigaVUE-FM instances - Use a Virtal IP address when all three GigaVUE-FM Instances are within the same subnet.
-Refer to the GigaVUE-FM High Availability
+- Use Load Balancer - Assign a DNS Name for the GigaVUE-FM instances

 Use Load Balancer

 Load balancer distributes traffic across a number of servers.
 Integrating a load balancer with GigaVUE-FM, forwards the traffic to the active GigaVUE-FM instance.
 Load balancer performs healthcheck of GigaVUE-FM and forwards the traffic destined to the external GigaVUE-FM IP address and thereby to the GigaVUE-FM high availability group.